piharpi/piharpi.com/_posts/how-this-site-was-made/2018-09-28-how-this-site-was-made.md

 title: How this site was born 👶
 date: 2018-09-28 09:45:47 +07:00
 modified: 2019-08-29 09:24:47 +07:00
-tags: [blog, netlify, jekyll, github]
+tags: [blog, jamstack, jekyll, github]
 description: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
 ---

-The website was made using Jekyll the one of open source static sites generator, and using my own simple theme, I called [klisé](https://github.com/piharpi/klise).
+The website was made using Jekyll the one of open source static sites generator, and using my own simple theme, I called [klisé](https://github.com/piharpi/jekyll-klise).

 <hr>

-All the services are free, source code the site was placed on my [github](https://github.com/piharpi/mahendrata.now.sh) repository and intergration with ~~[netlify](https://netlify.com)~~ service, another service that you can use is [github page](https://pages.github.com/) for hosting your own static site.
+All the services are free, source code the site was placed on my [github](https://github.com/piharpi) repository privately and intergration with ~~[netlify](https://netlify.com)~~ service, another service that you can use is [github page](https://pages.github.com/) and [zeit.co](http://now.sh) for hosting your own static site.

 <hr>

 #### Let's do this

-So, before we start create a site, you need some tools, you can self paced for how to installing each tools, on this guide i'm just want to show you how to install jekyll and deploying in netlify, but make sure you have each tools below.
+So, before we begin creating a site, you need some tools, you can self paced for how to installing each tools, on this guide i'm just want to show you how to install jekyll and deploying in netlify, but make sure you have each tools below.

 #### Prerequisites